Victory City: Summary

 Victory City is framed as a fictional translation of an epic originally written in Sanskrit.
-The narrator and protagonist is Pampa Kampana, partly inspired by the historical, fourteenth-century princess-poet Gangadevi, who is given (or cursed with) a 247-year lifespan.
+The focaliser and protagonist is Pampa Kampana, partly inspired by the historical, fourteenth-century princess-poet Gangadevi, who is given (or cursed with) a 247-year lifespan.
 Through her magical powers, she wills into existence the empire Bisnaga, and its capital city of the same name, inspired largely by the historical fourteenth- to sixteenth-century Empire of Vijayanagara, and rules it as what one review calls "a sort of feminist utopia", variously as a minister, regent, and queen consort, for over two hundred years.
-Her reign includes affairs with Portuguese adventurers and turning people into animals with her spells, and covers multiple generations.
+Covering multiple generations, her reign includes having affairs with Portuguese adventurers and turning people into animals with her spells.
 Eventually, Bisnaga is brought down by political intrigue, competing neighbours, and religious bigotry.